Exactas y Naturales

 Ingentia prima allows us to recognize that gigantism and diverse evolutionary patterns originated during the first stage of the emergence of dinosaurs.
 The Triassic period ended about 200 million years ago, at which time there was a great extinction, although the sauropods continued with their existence throughout the Jurassic and until the end of the Cretaceous, when they died, 65 million years ago, all species of non-avian dinosaurs.

 An extraordinary site from the end of the Triassic

-Dr. Ricardo Martinez told the Agencia CTyS-UNLaM that "Bucket of Laws is a new site with a whole unknown fauna until now, while in Ischigualasto we have a succession of Triassic rocks between 250 and 213 million years old, in this new site we have from the 235 million years until the end of the Triassic and, even, the first stage of the Jurassic Period".
+Dr. Ricardo Martinez told the Agencia CTyS-UNLaM that "Balde de Leyes is a new site with a whole unknown fauna until now.
+While in Ischigualasto we have a succession of Triassic rocks between 250 and 213 million years old, in this new site we have fossils from the 235 million years until the end of the Triassic and, even, the first stage of the Jurassic Period".

-In Balde de Leyes, in addition to discovering the giant herbivore Ingentia prima, they have also found and named the carnivore Lucianovenator bonoi.
+In Balde de Leyes, in addition to discovering the giant herbivore Ingentia prima, they had also found and named the carnivore Lucianovenator bonoi.
 "Lucianovenator and Ingentia are from the same period", said Martínez.
-And he analyzed: "Although Lucianavenator was not very big, because it measured a meter and a half, it was a bug of care and could have fed on Ingentia, perhaps making a group attack or taking advantage of any of this giants was injured or in old age”.
+And he analyzed: "Although Lucianavenator was not very big, because it measured a meter and a half, it could have fed on Ingentia, perhaps making a group attack”.

 "However, we have also found teeth that belong to a carnivore with a skull of between 60 and 80 centimeters, so we know that there was a larger predator circling there and that it could have been a theropod or some predecessor of the crocodiles", added the researcher.